Each: Canonical Element-Wise Traversal

 - EachExtensions covers HKT types: Maybe, Either, Try, Validated

-IndexedTraversalwhen the container supports meaningful indices - Focus DSL integration via
+IndexedTraversalwhen the container supports meaningful indices (eachWithIndex()is deprecated for removal in 0.5.0) - Focus DSL integration via

 .each(Each)enables fluent navigation through custom containers - Each.fromTraversal() and Each.fromIndexedTraversal() wrap existing optics